elatov/elatov.github.io/_posts/2013-02-13-fixing-android-phone-device-permissions-on-fedora-17.md

     * daemon started successfully *
     List of devices attached
     ???????????? no permissions usb:1-2

-*Googling* around I found <a href="http://ptspts.blogspot.com/2011/10/how-to-fix-adb-no-permissions-error-on.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://ptspts.blogspot.com/2011/10/how-to-fix-adb-no-permissions-error-on.html']);">this</a> post on how to fix it, and there are similar instructions on the *Android* <a href="http://developer.android.com/tools/device.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://developer.android.com/tools/device.html']);">page</a> as well.
+*Googling* around I found [page](http://ptspts.blogspot.com/2011/10/how-to-fix-adb-no-permissions-error-on.html) as well.
 The blog post was for *Ubuntu* and it included a lot of phones, which I didn't really need.
 So I decided to create my own *udev* rules for my *Fedora* 17 install.
 The first thing that we need to is figure out the device path of our usb phone.
 After plugging the phone into the usb slot, we will see the following in **dmesg**:

     moxz:~>dmesg | tail -11
     [1004050.455351] usb 1-2: USB disconnect, device number 18